Blog

 Chlorine, pH and Cyanuric Acid Relationships

-We have always been taught that pH controls the strength of chlorine.
-And that's true, except when cyanuric acid is in the water too.
-CYA changes the entire dynamic.
-Fair warning, this topic is controversial and contrarian to most textbooks and industry beliefs.
-But it is backed in science that we will cite in this article.
-Buckle up.
+It is widely known that pH controls the strength and efficacy of chlorine.
+And that's true, except when Cyanuric Acid (CYA) is in the water.
+CYA changes the entire dynamic, and that's what we discuss in this article.

 Read More